boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 config_file.write_text(json.dumps(config, indent=4) + "\n")
 PY

-# Rebuild Redis and RedisAI without ML runtime backends
+# Rebuild Redis and the RedisAI module without ML runtime backends
+# (see the matching comment in extra4SmartSim.sh)
 export USE_SYSTEMD=no

 env \